-A turbocharger is a turbine-driven, forced induction, mechanical device.
-It compresses the incoming air and pumps it into the engine cylinder at high pressure.
-Thus, it increases engine’s efficiency and power output by about 30% to 40% as compared to naturally aspirated engines.
+A turbocharger is turbine-driven.
+It is a forced induction mechanical device.
+First, it compresses the incoming air.
+Then, it pumps the air into the engine cylinder at high pressure.
+Thus, it increases the engine’s efficiency and power output.
+It is about 30% to 40% more efficient than naturally aspirated engines.

-Both, the Petrol and Diesel engines use turbo-chargers to enhance power.
-However, they considerably differ in key areas such as operating temperatures, combustion pressures, the volume of air and operating RPM range.
-Furthermore, a Supercharger is a similar device which works on the same principle.
+Furthermore, both Petrol and Diesel engines use turbo-chargers to enhance power.
+However, they considerably differ in critical areas.
+These include operating temperatures and combustion pressures.
+Besides, they differ in volume of air and operating RPM range.
+A Supercharger is a similar device that works on the same principle.
 However, it uses engine power.

-The compressor pumps up the fresh air into the cylinders at above atmospheric pressure which results in engine cylinders getting extra air.
-As the volume of the air grows the corresponding quantity of fuel supplied to the engine is also proportionately increased which increases power.
-When you compress the air, it heats up.
-Thus, the temperature of the air rises and it expands while reducing its density.
+The compressor pumps up the fresh air into the cylinders above atmospheric pressure.
+Thus, it results in engine cylinders getting extra air.
+As the air volume grows, the system proportionately supplies the corresponding increased quantity of fuel to the engine.
+Thus, it increases power.
+In addition, when you compress the air, it heats up.
+Thus, the temperature of the air rises.
+Besides, it expands while reducing its density.

-Hence, often, manufacturers use an Inter-Cooler or a 'heat-exchanger' to cool the air before it enters the engine cylinders.
-So, manufacturers refer to these engines as 'Turbo-Charged Inter-Cooled' or ‘TCIC’.
-Turbochargers are designed and calibrated to different engine sizes & constructions such as Direct Injection, In-Direct Injection, and Common Rail Direct Injection technologies in diesel engines as well as the MPFi and GDI systems in Petrol engines.
-Hence, they cannot be directly interchanged.
+Hence, often, manufacturers use an Inter-Cooler or a ‘heat-exchanger.’
+It cools the air before it enters the engine cylinders.
+Manufacturers refer to these as ‘Turbo-Charged Inter-Cooled,’ or ‘TCIC’ versions of those engines.
+Besides, manufacturers design & calibrate turbochargers according to different engine sizes & constructions.
+These include Direct Injection, In-Direct Injection, and Common Rail Direct Injection technologies in diesel engines.
+Also, they have MPFi and GDI systems in Petrol engines.
+Hence, you simply cannot directly interchange them.

 1. A radial inflow Turbine Wheel